Deno compatibility with local Node/NPM package

 I’m using a framework called SST, which generates a sidecar package inside an

-directory contains SST’s internal tooling, including its own package.json
+.sst/ directory within my project.
+The .sst/ directory contains SST’s internal tooling, including its own package.json and node_modules.

 How do I make Deno treat the sidecar package generated by SST as an npm module?